 In addition to these graduate programs, students can also earn an Undergraduate Teaching Certification which is recognized by the State Department of Education and allows them to be placed as a Spanish teacher in the public school system upon graduation.

-The Graduate faculty in Spanish are well recognized in their fields of specialization and have published extensively in Linguistics, Pedagogy, Peninsular and Latin American Literatures and Cultures.
+The Graduate faculty in Spanish are well recognized in their fields of specialization and have published extensively in literary and cultural studies, film and visual culture, linguistics, pedagogy, and other topics in Spain and Latin America.
 They regularly collaborate with other programs such as LASP, Linguistics, Comparative Literature and Women’s and Gender’s studies, directing dissertations, teaching cross-listed courses and participating in study groups and regional, national and international conferences.

 The Spanish Program at USC has also hosted several conferences and research lectures.
 Among the well-known invited speakers to these conferences and talks have been Roberto González Echevarría, Alberto Moreiras, Sibylle Fischer, Fernando Arenas, Gilvan Müller de Oliveira, and Cuban-American writer Edmundo Desnoes.